Thairo Estrada Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The Padres have the sixth-ranked team ERA across all MLB pitching staffs (3.90).
+- The Padres have a 3.89 team ERA that ranks sixth among all league pitching staffs.

-- Padres pitchers combine to surrender the ninth-fewest home runs in baseball (148 total, 1.1 per game).
+- Padres pitchers combine to give up 149 home runs (1.1 per game), the 10th-fewest in the league.

-- Avila (0-1) makes the start for the Padres, his third of the season.
+- In his last appearance on Sunday, the righty threw 5 1/3 innings against the Milwaukee Brewers, allowing four earned runs while surrendering four hits.

-- His last appearance was on Saturday against the Milwaukee Brewers, when the right-hander tossed 4 1/3 innings, surrendering five earned runs while giving up five hits.
+- The 32-year-old has an ERA of 2.84, with 8 strikeouts per nine innings, in 18 games this season.
+Opponents are batting .211 against him.

 © 2023 Data Skrive.
 All rights reserved.